maastrichtlawtech/extraction_libraries/cellar/README.md

     <br>
     <li><code>get_cellar_extra</code></li>
     Gets all the ECLI data from the eurlex sparql endpoint, and on top of that scrapes the eurlex websites to acquire the full text, keywords, case law directory code and eurovoc identifiers.
+If the user does have an eurlex account with access to the eurlex webservices, he can also pass his webservices login credentials to the method, in order to extract data about works citing work and works being cited by work.
 The full text is returned as a JSON file, rest of data as a CSV.
 Can be in-memory or as saved files.
 </ol>

 ## What are the parameters?